Rhino Baseball Central Illinois FAQ

 It is no coincidence that the best players who have come through the program are the ones who put in the most amount of work.

-Rhino players receive the following throughout the year:
+Rhino players receive the following throughout the offseason:

 Rhino CI teams have paid, professional, coaches.
 Majority of our coaches at these levels have either played professionally or collegiately and/or have coached at high school or college programs and levels in the past.